Meet Our Crew!

 Host, Out to Lunch Baton Rouge

 Stephanie was a member of the award winning news team on then-ratings giant WWL-TV in New Orleans when Hurricane Katrina blew her West to Baton Rouge.
-Stephanie was a freelance writer till 2010 when she became the food editor at The Advocate, then in 2012 took over as Editor of The Baton Rouge Business Report.
+Stephanie was a freelance writer till 2010 when she became the food editor at The Advocate and from 2012-2021 she was Editor of The Baton Rouge Business Report.

 Technical Director, Happy Hour